elias-aouad/image-finder/README.md

           - Feature `i` is the most similar to feature `j` AND

           - Feature `j` is the most similar to feature `i`

-  This is referred to brute force matchng in the code (you can find it in `utils.py`)
+  This is referred to brute force matching in the code (can be found in `utils.py`)

+- Step 3 :

+  Once a similarity metric is defined for each pair of images, and since we already extracted features from the images provided in the dataset, when a new image is provided, here are the steps that goes through the API :

+  1. Extract features from new images

+  2. Compute similarity to all already extracted features

+  3. Find the 3 highest similarity results

+  4. Output the corresponding image ids (in order)